 Approximately one-third of all child sexual abuse occurs at the hands of other children.
 The obligation to report misconduct extends to peer-to-peer child sexual abuse.
 Whether or not a sexual interaction between children constitutes child sexual abuse depends upon the existence of an aggressor, the age difference between the children, and/or whether there is an imbalance of power or intellectual capabilities.
-If you have any concerns that an interaction between children may constitute sexual abuse, report it to Sonja S. Keating, USEF General Counsel, at safesport@usef.org or 859-225-2045 immediately.
+If you have any concerns that an interaction between children may constitute sexual abuse, report it immediately to safesport@usef.org or to one of the following individuals on the Athlete Protection Team: